elcaiseri/UDACITY-Advanced-Data-Analysis/Readme.md

+# UDACITY-Advanced-Data-Analysis

-# FordGo Bike - Trip Data
+## FordGo Bike - Trip Data

-## Dataset
+### Dataset

 This data set includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area in **Feb2019.**
 **The dataset after cleaning contains 174952 trips with 15 features.
 The features are:**
-> 1. duration_sec : duration for the trip in second
+1. duration_sec : duration for the trip in second
 2. start_station_name : the trip start station name
 3. end_station_name : the trip end station name
 4. start_station_latitude : start station latitude location